-В. DISTRICT OFFICE, FILE NAME, AND NUMBER: CENAP-OP-R-2019-0410 Delaware River Joint Toll Bridge Commission C. PROJECT LOCATION AND BACKGROUND INFORMATION: At 1010 Woodburne Road State: Pennsylvania County/parish/borough: Bucks City: Middletown Center coordinates of site (lat/long in degree decimal format): Lat.
-40.19411° N, Long.
-74.89261° W. Universal Transverse Mercator: Name of nearest waterbody: Unnamed Tributary Mill Creek Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Delaware River Name of watershed or Hydrologic Unit Code (HUC): 02040201 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+A. REPORT COMPLETION DATE FOR APP PROVED JURISDICTIONAL DETERMINATION (JD): November 1. , 2022 ---- -------------------------------- ----------------------- ------------------- ---------------- -------- r) С. PROJECT LOCATION AND BACKGROUND INFORMATION: State:PA County/parish/borough: Carbon/Luzerne City: Hazleton Center coordinates of site (lat/long in degree decimal format): Lat.
+40.928° N, Long.
+75.948° W. Universal Transverse Mercator: Name of nearest waterbody: Beaver Creek Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Lehigh River Name of watershed or Hydrologic Unit Code (HUC): Beaver Creek Watershed Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
 Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
 D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): Office (Desk) Determination.
 Date: Field Determination.
-Date(s): 16 March 2020 CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. revi re Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the ew area.
+Date(s): 6/30/22 CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION.
+Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the new area.
 [Required] Waters subject to the ebb and flow of the tide.
 Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain: CWA SECTION 404 DETERMINATION OF JURISDICTION.
-The re Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+Explain: B. CWA SECTION 404 DETERMINATION OF JURISDICTION.
+The ere Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
 [Required] 1.
 Waters of the U.S. a.
-Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
+Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters 2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
 Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or acres.
 Wetlands: acres. c.
-Limits (boundaries) of jurisdiction based on: Not Applicable.
-Elevation of established OHWM (if known):

-Non-regulated waters/wetlands (check if applicable):3

-Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain: A pond located at the site.
-The pond is isolated from other waterbodies and was constructed in uplands.
+Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): Non-regulated waters/wetlands (check if applicable):3 Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
+Explain: 3 Wetland areas are noted within depressions that sit atop waste coal fines and overburden.